Viscontes/Trillo/README.md

 # Trillo
-One page responsive layout with building layout using flexbox.
+One page responsive layout with using flexbox.